Paul-Bett/KWS/README.md

 ### 3. **Audio Preprocessing**
 - The training pipeline applies a bandpass filter (300Hz-3000Hz) and normalization before feature extraction.
 - The same preprocessing is now applied in both `src/test_model.py` and `src/live_demo.py` for consistent results.
+- Feature scaling is applied using a pre-trained scaler for consistent feature ranges.

 ### 4. **Troubleshooting Model Predictions**
 - If the model predicts the wrong keyword with high confidence:
   - Double-check label order in all scripts.
   - Ensure feature extraction parameters match training.
   - Confirm that audio preprocessing (bandpass filter and normalization) is applied before MFCC extraction.
+  - Verify that feature scaling is applied correctly.
   - If issues persist, verify the model file matches the training configuration.

 ## Running the Test Script